Topological phase transitions with SO(4) symmetry in (2+1)d interacting Dirac fermions

-{\it Model and Method}\,---\,We use sign-problem-free projector QMC~\cite{Sugiyama86,Sorella89,AssaadEvertz2008} to simulate a model of fermions on the $\pi$-flux square lattice in which (i) the hopping is mediated by Ising spins positioned on the nearest-neighbor links and (ii) the Ising spins themselves interact via a two-dimensional transverse field Ising model (TFIM) on the dual lattice.
-Time reversal symmetry of Eq.~\eqref{EQ:hamiltonian} guarantees positivity of the fermion determinant.
-The detailed description of our QMC implementation, including local-plus-global updates, is given in the supplemental material (SM)~\cite{suppl}.
+{\it Model and Method}\,---\,We use sign-problem-free projector QMC~\cite{Sugiyama86,Sorella89,AssaadEvertz2008} to simulate a model of fermions on the $\pi$-flux square lattice in which (i) the hopping is mediated by Ising spins positioned on the nearest-neighbor links and (ii) the Ising spins interact via a two-dimensional transverse field Ising model (TFIM) on the dual lattice.
+The time-reversal symmetry of Eq.~\eqref{EQ:hamiltonian} guarantees positivity of the fermion determinant.
+The detailed description of QMC implementation, including local-plus-global updates, is given in the supplemental material (SM)~\cite{suppl}.
 The model, illustrated in Fig.~\ref{fig:model}, has a Hamiltonian

-Here, we have spin-1/2 fermions on the sites of a square lattice and an Ising spin $s_b^z= \pm 1$ on each bond with $b$ being the bond index. $c_j^\dagger=\bigl(c_{j\uparrow}^\dagger\ ,\ c_{j\downarrow}^\dagger\bigr)$ represents the fermionic creation operator for the site $j$.
-The dynamics of Ising variables is governed by a ferromagnetic ($J>0$) TFIM.
-For the fermions, the nearest-neighbor hoppings are described by the first term in the Hamiltonian, where a sign factor $\sgn(\delta)$ is defined as $\sgn(\pm\hat{x})=1$ and $\sgn(\pm\hat{y})=-1$.
-The phase factor $\frac{\pi}{4}\sgn(\delta)$ generates a $\pi$ flux through each plaquette and the bare hopping strength $-t$ is modified by the Ising spin on the bond in proportion to the coupling strength $\xi$.
-Because $\sgn(\delta)$ takes the different sign for horizontal and vertical bonds, the spins modify the hoppings along the $x$ and $y$ directions oppositely, i.e., $s_b^z=+1$ increases the hopping strength for horizontal bonds, but decreases it for vertical bonds, and vice versa.
-This spin-fermion coupling relates the $Z_2$ Ising symmetry with the $\pi/2$ space rotational symmetry, i.e., an Ising ferromagnetic order will induce hopping anisotropy between $x$ and $y$ and thus results in an electronic nematic ordering \cite{Kivelson1998}.
+Here, we have spin-1/2 fermions $c_j^\dagger=\bigl(c_{j\uparrow}^\dagger\ ,\ c_{j\downarrow}^\dagger\bigr)$ on the each site $j$ of a square lattice and an Ising spin $s_b^z= \pm 1$ on each bond with $b$ being the bond index.
+The dynamics of Ising variables is governed by a ferromagnetic TFIM.
+For the fermions, the nearest-neighbor hopping with phase factor $\frac{\pi}{4}\sgn(\delta)$ generates a $\pi$ flux through each plaquette.
+Because $\sgn(\delta)$ distinguishes the horizontal ($+$) and vertical ($-$) bonds, the spins modify the hoppings oppositely along the $x$ and $y$ directions with coupling strength $\xi$.
+This spin-fermion coupling connects the $Z_2$ Ising symmetry to the $\pi/2$ space rotational symmetry, i.e., an Ising ferromagnetic order will induce hopping anisotropy between $x$ and $y$ and hence an electronic nematic ordering \cite{Kivelson1998}.